Part 3 – Gabriel’s “Telescope” Zooms out into the Distant Future

 Then by way of contrast, we learn about those who do “know their God” and about their spirited reaction to the Antichrist’s open declaration of war on them (triggered by his invasion of the “holy place” with his “abomination of desolation”).
 In the ancient time Antiochus’ persecution against the Jews quite backfired, and he was forced by the heroic opposition of the Maccabee family to back down and leave them alone.
 This struggle of the Maccabees again acts as a sort of backdrop to this passage about “the people who know their God” who “shall be strong, and carry out great exploits” – another example of history repeating itself in backward time.

 “The people who know their God” are those who have a close, intimate relationship with the Almighty and are sometimes referred to in the New Testament in such endearing terms as being married to Christ, being His wife or bride.
-Not all who call themselves Christians fall into this category, by the way.
-Jesus said he would have to tell some who thought they were doing great works for Him, “I never knew you; depart from Me, you who practice lawlessness.”
-(Matthew 7:23).
+Jesus promised that whoever comes to Him He would “would by no means cast out.”
+(John 6:37) All who come to Christ are given entrance into God’s Kingdom and will be thankful to be there.
+But it is wise to remember that there are many degrees of reward.

 So who are these elite, dedicated defenders of the faith in the End Time?
 That would be difficult to pinpoint at this stage.
 But certainly, God knows who they are.
 The main thing we have to understand is that they will be able to stand “strong” then because of their close link to the Almighty and the forces of Heaven.